Parenting Arrangements

 FAQs

-Can the Family Court make Orders in relation to property and children on an urgent basis?
+Can the Federal Circuit and Family Court make Orders in relation to property and children on an urgent basis?

 Yes, the Court can make interim Orders in relation to property and children’s matters at any time.
 An interim Order is an Order made before the final determination of an Initiating Application.